SuperagenticAI/turboagent-minimal-demo/README.md

 It also uses the local embedding model `Qwen/Qwen3-Embedding-0.6B`, truncated to `256` dimensions so it stays compatible with TurboAgents.
 The model will be downloaded on first use.

 ## Quick start

+Do this first before running any of the demo scripts:

 ```bash
 git clone https://github.com/SuperagenticAI/turboagent-minimal-demo.git